badgerman/twigtechnology.com/_posts/2013-09-29-helios-first-sprint.markdown

 The core feature I worked on for first was the most difficult one.
 I believe in addressing risk head-on, so I worked on multi-hex movement for ships.
-Talking to the atlantisdev folks helped me narrow the scope to only ships, whcih don't have to worry about guards, terrain modifiers, and other complications to the source.
+Talking to the atlantisdev folks helped me narrow the scope to only ships, which don't have to worry about guards, terrain modifiers, and other complications to the source.
 I also decided to delay the new action system I have planned, and in the end it turned out to actually be pretty straightforward.

 I got a lot of other small and large things shipped.
-My other focus was making more things configurable on a per-game basis, by moving them into the json configration file:
+My other focus was making more things configurable on a per-game basis, by moving them into the json configuration file:

 * players start with 10 men and $2000, which are configurable values.
-* the width/height of the map is cunfigurable, but stays fixed after world generation, and does not need to be recalculated every time the data file is loaded.
+* the width/height of the map is configurable, but stays fixed after world generation, and does not need to be recalculated every time the data file is loaded.
-* Regions have a unique id, and the neighbor-graph of all regions is stored in the data file, which makes coordinates a merely cosmetic atttribute of a region.
+* Regions have a unique id, and the neighbor-graph of all regions is stored in the data file, which makes coordinates a merely cosmetic attribute of a region.
 They are no longer needed to rebuild the region::connect array.
 * All regions are stored in a hash table, so they are fast to look up if you know their unique ID.